Anti-Inflammatory Diet Plan →

 Jump to Recipe

-No Bake Apricot Oat Protein Bars are easy to make with turkish apricots, gluten free oats, protein, and seeds!
+No-Bake Apricot Oat Protein Bars are easy to make with Turkish apricots, gluten-free oats, protein, and seeds!
 The perfect nutritious protein packed snack or breakfast to go!
-Sweet, salty, chewy, and dense!
-A wholesome homemade protein bar recipe that’s nut free, vegan, and naturally sweetened!
+Sweet, salty, chewy, and dense, they’re a wholesome homemade protein bar that are nut-free, vegan, and naturally sweetened!

 No Bake Apricot Oat Protein Bars are the perfect nutritious wholesome snack!
 Sweet, salty, chewy, and nutrient dense!
 Nut free, vegan, and gluten free.